 Only under very limited circumstances may a provider or organization bill and receive payment for services without being enrolled as an Iowa Medicaid provider.
 A Single Case Agreement may be used to provide Enrolled Members’ medically necessary services when the Contractor's provider network is unable to provide access to necessary services to maintain a member’s health and/or the member’s health would be endangered if required to travel or wait for care from an in-network provider.

 All health care providers are encouraged to enroll in Iowa Medicaid to receive payment and may be denied payment if the required above criteria are not met.
-All non-enrolled Medicaid provider payments must be reviewed and approved by Iowa Medicaid prior to payment to assure program quality and integrity.

 F.4.05.
 Out of Network Care for Duals.
 Generally, when an Enrolled Member is a Dual Eligible and requires services that are covered under the Contract but are not covered by Medicare, and the services are ordered by a Medicare Provider who is a non-contract Provider, the Contractor shall pay for the ordered, medically necessary service if it is provided by a contract Provider.
 However, under the following circumstances, the Contractor may require that the ordering physician be a contract Provider: